ONSdigital/aims-api/README.md

 Additional functions exist for postcode searching and partial address string matching for typeaheads.

-Plans to deploy the application as a service available to all members of the Public Sector Mapping Agreement have been put on hold for the duration of the Census test.
-The support team are awaiting a decision on the future of this.
+There are plans to deploy the application as a service available outside ONS but progress on this is slow.

 ### How do I get a sneek peak of the API? ###

 Docker images have been created which give a feel for the API.
 The Docker images include an Elasticsearch 7.17.1 cluster prebuilt with the required Address Index indices.
 The indices are a subset of AddressBase (the Exeter subset).
 Another Docker image contains a version of the API that will work with the Elasticsearch indices.
 We have recently added a third image to deploy the improved Python UI.
 The ```docker-compose.yml``` file also contains a Kibana and Cerebro service to view the cluster.
 To get started:

-1) Run ```docker-compose up``` on https://github.com/ONSdigital/address-index-api/blob/develop/docker-compose.yml
+1) Run ```docker-compose up``` on https://github.com/ONSdigital/aims-api/blob/main/docker-compose.yml

 2) The cluster status can be viewed with either Cerebro or Kibana: